 Will keep all label names as lower case

-This option will trigger the script to return the basic form of a word.
+This option will trigger the script to return the basic form of a word (M. Porter, 1980).
 This may help avoid orthographically different words which are actually the same.
 Only working if the original language you are working with is listed.

 Minimum frequency of words

 Threshold for the words in the vocabulary defined by number of occurrences.